NordPass Review

 Bottom line

 Is there anything missing in NordPass?
-Well, some of the competitors like 1Password provide file storage, while LastPass have automatic password change, it’s up for the users to decide how valuable these features are to them.
+Well, some competitors, like 1Password, provide file storage, while LastPass has automatic password changes.
+It’s up to the users to decide how valuable these features are to them.
 Despite its shortcomings, NordPass is clearly one of the best password managers available today.

 To sum up, I’m happy with the NordPass password manager and see it rising to the very top in the future.
-At the same time, I recommend you to try it out (it’s free), so you could grab a long-term plan before the prices go up.
-Finally, if you already got your hands on NordPass, I encourage to share your impressions in the comments below.
+At the same time, I recommend trying it out (it’s free) to grab a long-term plan before the prices go up.
+Finally, if you have already gotten your hands on NordPass, I encourage you to share your impressions in the comments below.